-In FY 2020, the Protect function operated at Level 3: Consistently Implemented, which reflects the Protect function's four domains.
-During FY 2020, three domains-configuration management, identity and access management, and security training-operated at Level 3: Consistently Implemented.
-The data protection and privacy domain operated at Level 2: Defined.
+In FY 2021, the Protect function operated at Level 4: Managed and Measurable, which reflects the Protect function's four domains.
+Configuration Management domain operated at Level 3: Consistently Implemented.
+The other three domains - identity and access management, data protection and privacy, and security training, operated at Level 4: Managed and Measurable.